Frequently Asked Questions

 My parents do not wish to provide financial support for my education.
 Can I be considered an independent student?

-A student is considered to be independent for federal funding purposes if he or she is at least 24 years of age, a veteran of the U.S. Armed Forces, an orphan or ward of the court, has legal dependents other than a spouse, is married, or is a graduate student.
-However, a student entering Northwestern as a dependent student will remain dependent for institutional funding purposes unless he/she can provide documentation of extreme mitigating circumstances.
+A student is considered to be independent for federal funding purposes if they are at least 24 years of age, a veteran of the U.S. Armed Forces, an orphan or ward of the court, has legal dependents other than a spouse, is married, or is a graduate student.
+However, a student entering Northwestern as a dependent student will remain dependent for institutional funding purposes unless they can provide documentation of extreme mitigating circumstances.
 Unwillingness to pay on the part of a parent is not considered a sufficient reason for a student to be considered independent.

 I'm an international student.
 Can I apply for financial aid?